Uark-Paynter/Software-Engineering---Team-14-Project/README.md

 [NOTICE:] View as raw for better formatting.

 Files for Sprint 2 from Logan
--Depends on: QT installation, Working VM (Cannot run on Windows environment), Python traffic generator (Photon github) for simulation
+-Depends on: QT installation, postgreSQL, Working VM (Cannot run on Windows environment), Python traffic generator (Photon github) for simulation

+-Install QT and postgreSQL from terminal:
+-sudo apt update
+-sudo apt install libpq-dev
+-sudo apt install qtbase5-dev qtchooser qt5-qmake qtbase5-dev-tools

 [NOTICE:] All of these files are meant for submission.
 Please ensure that all changes made to Dylan's program also reflect those made in my edit here.
 I have clearly labelled anything I edited in this version.
 [NOTICE:] I am including .exe files as well.
 If changes are made, please recompile before running the programs.
 Instructions for terminal compilation and run commands are below.